twaslowski/lingolift-core/backend/README.md

 This allows for verifying the structural integrity and quality of LLM responses and will safely allow anyone to migrate to different inference engines if required.

-You can run tests with `make test`.
+You can run unit tests with `make test`, and more complex integration tests with `make integration-test`.

-todo: you actually can't right now. ensure that you can.
-todo: separate unit tests from integration tests (e.g. literal_translation chunking tests vs openai benchmarks)

 ## Endpoint Documentation